gparmar/Consortium/README.md

 - After a collateral is removed any member can add it back.
 Meaning that the lendee has again syndicated the asset.

 ## How to run the demo
+The following instructions are on how to download the project and run the tests all the above features explained above.
+For a deep dive you can open the various testcases and see what/how the tests are structured.
+The main program is Consortium.sol in the contracts folder.
 1. If you don't already have truffle install it using this command:
 > npm i -g truffle
 2. If you don't already have ganache-cli install it using this command: